 - A herniated leg muscle pushes through the fascia, creating an itchy or painful bulge on the leg

-- An abdominal hernia, where part of the intestines push through the abdominal wall
+- An abdominal hernia, where part of the intestines go through the abdominal wall

 Abdominal hernias are particularly common in car accidents.

-Most people wear seat belts.
-This is a good thing—seat belts really do save lives, even though they can also cause injuries occasionally.
-One of those injuries occurs when the force of being restrained by the seat belt causes injury to the tissue underneath it.
+According to a 2016 study, seatbelt injury is one of the leading causes of abdominal hernia after a car accident.
 Many car accident victims will notice pain or bruising where the seatbelt crossed their body, but this is usually minor and temporary.
-In some cases, however, there is more serious damage underneath.
+In some cases, however, there is more severe damage underneath.

-In Georgia, if the hernia was caused by the car accident, then your accident claim should cover it.
-However, insurance companies will argue that it wasn’t caused by the accident at all—or that there’s another reason they don’t owe you money.
+In Georgia, if your car accident caused your hernia, then your accident claim should cover it.
+However, insurance companies will argue that your hernia has no relation to your accident at all and downplay your injuries and damages.
 For example:

-- Or, they’ll rush to offer you an amount before you know the full cost of all your treatment, so that you end up accepting too little.
+- Or, they’ll rush to offer you an amount before you know the total cost of all your treatment so that you end up accepting too little.

-As a result, many hernia victims will be underpaid and left with steep medical bills on their own.
-Always speak to a car accident lawyer as soon as possible after getting medical care.
+As a result, many hernia victims will be underpaid and left with steep medical bills independently.
+You’ll want to get legal assistance after your car accident as soon as possible, especially if your injuries led to a hernia.